About ArjieFor there is good news yet to hear and fine things to be seen Before we go to paradise by way of Kensal Green – G K Chesterton

-My particular interests include Gentle Yoga, Corporate/Workplace Yoga and Yoga for Special Groups such as Women’s Groups and Sports Teams.
+My particular interests include Gentle Yoga, Corporate/Workplace Yoga and Yoga for Special Groups such as Women’s Groups and Community Groups.
 I also provide personal one-to-one yoga tuition and cover-teach for fellow yoga teachers in and around Watford.
 In my practice, I like to impart a combination of energy, calmness and balance at both a physical and a mental level.

 Yoga can be practised by the young and the elderly; by those looking for gentle exercise or those wanting a more powerful physical workout; or someone looking to explore themselves as well as someone wanting to find what really matters in life.

 Yoga is limitless.
 It tacitly helps by allowing glimpses of the everyday mundane things in life as truly sublime.
 A coming home – a path of self-enquiry – a gradual realisation of and resting as one’s true self.